toryas/serverless-glue/README.md

 ## [2.1.1] - 2021-12-21

 ### Fixed
-- Remove empty conections objecto from CF template when don`t specify any conection
+- Remove empty connections object from CF template when don`t specify any conection
 ## [2.1.0] - 2021-12-15

 ### Add